rdlauer/articles/blues/lora-wifi-cellular-fallback/lora-wifi-cell.md

 ### Step 6: Get Some Arbitrary Data

 Again, this project is keeping things pretty simple.
-And to extend that, we need _some_ data to send to the cloud, so let's query the Notecard to get a voltage value:
+And to extend that, we need _some_ data to send to the cloud, so let's query the Notecard to get a voltage value from the power source:

 ```
 # query one of the Notecards for power supply voltage